DecisionsDev/odm-ondocker/contrib/bai-singlenode/README.md

   - Open http://localhost:9080/loan-server/
     - Click "Validate Loan" button multiple times
     - Go back to the dashboard.
 The loan events should be displayed in the dashboard
+    >In the loan)server sample, the Trace output option on the Execution Details tab is not compatible with BAI event emission.
+Do not use this option with rulesets for which you have enabled emission.

 ## TODO